JakeYallop/CollabScience/Readme.md

 2. Launch the project in Visual Studio by double clicking CollabScience.sln
 3. Click the run button in Visual Studio and confirm any dialogs about https

+###Quick Start Guide

+    Clone: Begin by cloning the repository to explore the innovative codebase.
+    Launch: Effortlessly open the project in Visual Studio with a simple double-click on 'CollabScience.sln'.
+    Run: Propel your exploration by clicking the run button in Visual Studio, confirming any HTTPS dialogs that appear.

 ### Technologies:
 * C# .NET 7 (ASP.NET Core)
 * TypeScript